MairiConrad/inft4001/README.md

 💞️ I’m looking to collaborate on ... -projects to help improve and develop my skills- 📫 How to reach me ... -aishaakinyera@gmail.com-

+👋 Hi, I’m Mairi
+👀 I’m interested in ... -music, art and gaming-
+🌱 I’m currently learning ... -Business Intelligence and Analytics- 💞️ I’m looking to collaborate on ... -Marketing Analytics- 📫 How to reach me ... -W0460056@nscc.ca-
+Thanks Nicole, I really enjoyed your course!